H-YWu/H-YWu.github.io/_pages/home.md

 Here is my [CV](/assets/pdf/cv.pdf).

 Before entering the world of science and engineering, I studied economics, humanities, and art.
-I love science, art, and anything else fascinating, especially where these passions intersect!
 If you are curious, some of my artworks are listed in the [gallery](/gallery/).